Data wrangling, grouping and aggregation#

 data.head()

 In this section, we showed you a few different ways to iterate over rows in pandas and apply functions.
 The most important thing is that you understand the logic of how loops work and how you can use your own functions to modify the values in a pandas DataFrame.
 Whenever you need to loop over your data, we recommend using .apply() as it is typically the most efficient one in terms of execution time.
-However, remember that in most cases you do not actually need to use loops, but you can do calculations in a “vectorized manner” (which is the fastest way) as we learned previously when doing basic calculations in pandas.
+Remember that in most cases you do not need to use loops.
+Instead you can do calculations in a “vectorized manner” (which is the fastest way) as we learned previously when doing basic calculations in pandas.

 String slicing#